luk6xff/InterviewQuestions/c_cpp/A.md

-//-----------------------------------------------------------------------------
-1. Implement a method to perform basic string compression using the counts of repeated characters.
+#### 1. Implement a method to perform basic string compressio using the counts of repeated characters.
 For example, the string aabcccccaaa would become a2b1c5a3.
-If the "compressed" string would not become smaller than the original string, your method should return the original string.
-[C]
+If the "compressed" string would not become smaller than the original string,your method should return the original string.
+[C or CPP]

 ```c
 #include <stdio.h>